 - <h3> If you live close by, I will deliver the leather sofa to you. </h3>

-- In almost all cases your potential buys will want a visual reference for what he is considering.
+- In almost all cases, your potential buyers will want a visual reference for what he is considering.
 If you can get a picture, do it.
 It is very much worth it.
 I cannot emphasize this enough.
 Do not skip adding a picture to your ad!

-- I'm not good at stuff like this ...
-How do you ad a picture to a craigslist ad?
+- I'm not good at stuff like this: How do you add a picture to a craigslist ad?

 - Don't worry.
 It is pretty easy, actually.

-- (1) Save the image(s) on to your computer.
+- (1) Save the image(s) onto your computer.
 (2) Save them in a folder dedicated to Craigslist.
-That way it is easy for you to find it and use it in the future for new ads!
+That way, it is easy for you to find it and use it in the future for new ads!
 (3) In the ad creation interface, click the Add / Edit Images button.
-This will reveal the ad images interface.
-(4) You can multiple images (at the time I wrote this, it was four images).
-Click on the browse button next to one of the "add" fields and that will open a dialogue box (technical term meaning: an interface that helps you complete an action).
-(5) browse to your image in the dialogue box, and confirm your selection.
+This will reveal the ad image's interface.
+(4) You can use multiple images (at the time I wrote this, it was four images).
+Click on the browse button next to one of the "add" fields, and that will open a dialogue box (technical term meaning: an interface that helps you complete an action).
+(5) browse to your image in the dialogue box and confirm your selection.
 (6) You will see it added to your ad in the add images interface.
 Notice: The images are only visible when previewing the ad.
-(7) Repeat this step until you have all the pictures you want attached to the ad.
+(7) Repeat this step until you have all the pictures you want to be attached to the ad.

-At the bottom of the ad creation interface you will see a button that says "continue."
-Once you've filled out all the information, and attached your images, press continue.
-You will be walked through the final stages of previewing your ad, and completing the security process.
-Once this is done your ad will be posted and live!
+At the bottom of the ad creation interface, you will see a button that says "continue."
+Once you've filled out all the information and attached your images, press continue.
+You will be walked through the final stages of reviewing your ad and completing the security process.
+Once this is done, your ad will be posted and live!

 If you've made it this far, you're a real trooper!
 It's a great way to get rid of some old stuff, advertise services you might be offering on the side, and perhaps best of all, you can make some money.
 If you use these techniques I've described, your ads will stand out from all the other ones.
 Don't believe me?
 Take a look through the craigslist ads yourself, and you will immediately see the difference.